jzuhone/acispy/doc/source/loading_data.rst

 ------------------

-The timing data for each model component, MSID, and state are stored in the ``DataContainer`` as well.
-For model components and commanded states, the times are stored in ``("model", "times")`` and ``("states", "times")``. respectively.
+The timing data for each model component, MSID, and state are stored in the :class:`~acispy.data_container.DataContainer` as well.
+For model components and commanded states, the times are stored in ``("model", "times")`` and ``("states", "times")``, respectively.
 For MSIDs, since the times can vary from MSID to MSID, the times are stored for each one separately.
 For example, for the 1PIN1AT MSID, the time would be stored in ``("msids", "1pin1at_times")``.
 All times are stored in seconds from the start of the mission.